Types of Inspections

 Deluxe - checks for 3 forms Coliform Bacteria, E-Coli Bacteria, Nitrates, Arsenic and Lead

 A well is an important part of the water system for homes that have one.
 It provides the water that we drink, cook with, and bathe in so it is important to keep it clean.

 Basic Well Inspection - the inspector will inspect the well head, visible well casing, pressure tank, pressure gauge, and switch.
 Interior plumbing and water conditioning are not part of a well inspection.
 No warranty, yield test or flow test are included.
 A basic well inspection does include basic water testing.

 Deluxe Well Inspection - the inspector will inspect the well head, visible well casing, pressure tank, pressure gauge, switch, well yield, flow of the well, pump amps, and the cycle time of the pump.
-With this inspection, you may be eligible for a Free 3 Month well warranty.
+With this inspection, you may be eligible for a Free 3 Month well warranty from Well Guardian.
 Interior plumbing and water conditioning are not part of a well inspection.
 A basic water test is included with a deluxe well inspection.

 Macomb County Environmental Health Department requires an approved evaluator for well inspections.
 We are an approved well inspector for Macomb County.